daxaxelrod/open_insure/roadmap.md

 # Roadmap

-| Just some ideas, not to be taken as gospel
+| Just some ideas, sort of operates as a loose todo list.

 ## Policies
  - Policies have hard start and stop dates, rolling coverage requires a new policy to be created